 The test may also be used to screen for diabetes.

-The following are the results when the HbA1c is being used to diagnose diabetes:
+The following are the results when A1C is being used to diagnose diabetes:

-Abnormal results mean that you have had high blood sugar levels over a period of weeks to months.
+An abnormal result means that you have had a high blood sugar level over a period of weeks to months.

-If your HbA1c is above 6.5% and you do not already have diabetes, you may be diagnosed with diabetes.
+If your A1C is above 6.5% and you do not already have diabetes, you may be diagnosed with diabetes.

-If your level is above 7% and you have diabetes, it often means that your is not well controlled.
-Your target HbA1c should be determined by you and your health care provider.
+If your level is above 7% and you have diabetes, it often means that your blood sugar is not well controlled.
+You and your provider should determine your target A1C.

-In general, the higher your HbA1c, the higher the risk that you will develop problems such as:
+The higher your A1C, the higher the risk that you will develop problems such as:

-Other risks associated with having blood drawn are slight, but may include:
+Other risks of having blood drawn are slight, but may include: